port949/doorways/site/content/blog/remove-oil-stains-from-concrete-driveway.md

 Plus, you will be washing the oil down the storm drain along with the detergent.
 Just one quart of oil can contaminate 250,000 gallons of drinking water!

-Instead of using a DIY home remedy, we recommend using a natural [waterless concrete cleaner](https://www.amazon.com/dp/B00CHTDO5K/?tag=doorways-20) that is more effective and better for the environment.
-Our favorite brand of cleaner is called EXIMO and can be found on Amazon ([check price](https://www.amazon.com/dp/B00CHTDO5K/?tag=doorways-20)).
+Instead of using a DIY home remedy, we recommend using a natural waterless concrete cleaner that is more effective and better for the environment.
+Our favorite brand of cleaner is called EXIMO and can be found on Amazon (<a href="https://www.amazon.com/dp/B00CHTDO5K/?tag=doorways-20" target="_blank" rel="nofollow">check price</a>).

 What methods have you used to remove oil stains from concrete and asphalt driveways?